ophub/amlogic-s9xxx-armbian/documents/led_screen_display_control.md

 # LED Screen Display Control Instructions

 - The configuration files are located in the [/usr/share/openvfd](../build-armbian/armbian-files/platform-files/amlogic/rootfs/usr/share/openvfd) directory of the `Armbian/OpenWrt` system.
-The command file for the `Armbian` system is at [/usr/sbin/armbian-openvfd](../build-armbian/armbian-files/platform-files/amlogic/rootfs/usr/sbin/armbian-openvfd), and the command file for the `OpenWrt` system is at [/usr/sbin/openwrt-openvfd](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/make-openwrt/openwrt-files/common-files/usr/sbin/openwrt-openvfd).
-If they are not currently in the system, they can be manually uploaded, and file execution permissions can be assigned: `chmod +x /usr/share/openvfd/vfdservice /usr/sbin/*-openvfd`.
+The `Armbian` command file is at [/usr/sbin/armbian-openvfd](../build-armbian/armbian-files/platform-files/amlogic/rootfs/usr/sbin/armbian-openvfd), and the `OpenWrt` command file is at [/usr/sbin/openwrt-openvfd](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/make-openwrt/openwrt-files/common-files/usr/sbin/openwrt-openvfd).
+If these files are not present in your system, upload them manually and assign execution permissions: `chmod +x /usr/share/openvfd/vfdservice /usr/sbin/*-openvfd`.

-- Upgrade the system kernel to the latest version.
-The `Armbian` system uses the `armbian-sync` command for upgrades.
-The `OpenWrt` system upgrades using `System Menu` → `Amlogic Service` → `Online Download Update`.
+- Update the system kernel to the latest version.
+For the `Armbian` system, use the `armbian-sync` command.
+For the `OpenWrt` system, navigate to `System Menu` → `Amlogic Service` → `Online Download Update`.

-- Currently, `x96max.conf`, `x96maxplus.conf`, `h96max-x3.conf`, `hk1-x3.conf`, `hk1box.conf`, `tx3.conf`, `x96air.conf`, `x88pro-x3.conf` and other devices have been tested.
-Configurations for other devices can be modified by checking: [arthur-liberman/vfd-configurations](https://github.com/arthur-liberman/vfd-configurations) and [LibreELEC/linux_openvfd](https://github.com/LibreELEC/linux_openvfd/tree/master/conf).
-The second field value in the corresponding content in the configuration files from these two websites needs to be reduced by `1`.
+- The following devices have been tested: `x96max.conf`, `x96maxplus.conf`, `h96max-x3.conf`, `hk1-x3.conf`, `hk1box.conf`, `tx3.conf`, `x96air.conf`, and `x88pro-x3.conf`.
+Configurations for other devices can be adapted from [arthur-liberman/vfd-configurations](https://github.com/arthur-liberman/vfd-configurations) and [LibreELEC/linux_openvfd](https://github.com/LibreELEC/linux_openvfd/tree/master/conf).
+Note: the second field value in configuration entries from these sources must be decremented by `1`.
 For example:

 ```yaml
 vfd_gpio_clk='0,69,0'